aospapp/aosp/external/autotest/client/site_tests/suite_HWQual/README.txt

   - Plug the USB device into the DUT and boot from it.

-  - Log in to Chrome OS.
-Start the Chrome OS shell by pressing Ctrl-Alt-T.
+  - Log in to ChromeOS.
+Start the ChromeOS shell by pressing Ctrl-Alt-T.
-    Install Chrome OS on the DUT:
+    Install ChromeOS on the DUT:

     crosh> install